SiddharthHiker/DevTinder-frontend/README.md

 - Profile Feature
 - Edited Profile Feature
 - Show Toast Message  on save profile
-- See all My connections
+- New page - See all My connections
+- New page - see all my Connection Request
+- Feature -Accept /Reject Connection Request

+-- Remaining
+ - Send/Ignore the user card from Feed
+ - Signup New User
+ - End to end Testing
  -